mmistakes/minimal-mistakes/_posts/2019-06-16-make-a-great-product-out-of-your-product-proposal.md

 ### 7.5 Metrics

 To survive and thrive in the age of software, I recommend measuring important metrics to measure the state of your delivery engine.
 Please do not fall into the Agile trap.
 It's a lot easier to look Agile than to be Agile.
 And even Nokia, the poster child of Agile in the late 2000s with a market cap of above $90B at the time, failed miserably.
-Writing large software is one of the most difficult (and humbly) exercise there is.
+Writing large software is one of the most difficult (and humbling) exercise there is.
 I highly recommend that you read the following two books on the topic of software delivery:

 + [The DevOps Handbook](https://amzn.to/2MIlfYI)
 + [Projects to Product](https://amzn.to/2MFuHMJ)